How much does a Philippines trip cost? I kept track of my expenses and this is an overview of all the costs for transportation, food, and activities.

 Food & drinks

-It’s well-known that food in Southeast Asia is cheap.
-However, before I went on my trip to The Philippines, I read that the food in The Philippines can be pretty expensive.
-I thought it was fine, it just depends on what you want to eat.
-For a local dish, including drinks, I usually paid €3-€5.
+For a local dish, including drinks, I usually paid €3 to €5.
 If you’d like pizza or a burger, you can double the price, and it doesn’t taste as good as the Philippino dishes.
 Drinks aren’t that expensive either.
 A large bottle of water costs €0,50 to €1 and you pay €1 to €1,50 for a beer.

 Activities

 With all the tropical islands, you should at least book a snorkeling tour when you’re in The Philippines.
 Especially the El Nido island hopping tours are amazing!
 During these tours, you can explore the beautiful Bacuit Archipel.
-The tours will cost you about €20 including snorkeling equipment and lunch.
-You can also book similar tours in Port Barton, where they are about €12.
-Unfortunately, I had to skip those day tours, because of a tropical storm and a typhoon.
+The tours will cost about €23-€45 per person, including snorkeling equipment and lunch.

 However, one of the best tours in The Philippines is a multi-day tour from El Nido to Coron (or the other way around).
 This is also one of the most expensive tours you can take.
-For 5 days, 4 nights, including snorkel gear, food, drinks, guide, and sleeping on remote islands, you pay about €360.
+For 5 days, and 4 nights, including snorkel gear, food, drinks, guide, and sleeping on remote islands, you pay about €360.
+Update 2024: you now pay around €420 for this tour.

 You can book this tour (or a similar one) with Buhay Isla (the company I used) or Tao.
 A big advantage of taking a tour like this is that you barely meet any other tourists.
 And the sunsets you’ll see are spectacular.